gonglk/customized-rag-pipeline/README.md

 4. **`vectorstore.py`**
    - Deals with setting up Pinecone indexes.
    - `initialize_pinecone()` either returns an existing index or creates one (with the dimension and metric matching your embed model).
-   - If you create a new index, it‚Äôll also load up PDFs from your `data/` folder and chunk them into Pinecone.
+   - If you create a new index, itíll also load up PDFs from your `data/` folder and chunk them into Pinecone.

 5. **`evaluation.py`**
    - Manages the RAG evaluation workflow using the RAGAS library.
-   - `RAGEvaluator` helps you transform raw QA outputs (like ‚Äúhere‚Äôs the user query and the answer we generated‚Äù) into data that can be scored by various metrics (context recall, relevancy, etc.).
+   - `RAGEvaluator` helps you transform raw QA outputs (like ìhereís the user query and the answer we generatedî) into data that can be scored by various metrics (context recall, relevancy, etc.).
    - Great for comparing multiple pipeline runs.

 6. **`rag.py`**
-   - The ‚Äústandard‚Äù RAG pipeline.
+   - The ìstandardî RAG pipeline.
 It sets up a retriever (vector or hybrid search) and a QA chain, typically with `RetrievalQA` from LangChain.
    - You can specify which LLM you want, which embeddings, chunk size, etc.

 7. **`agentic_rag.py`**
-   - A more advanced approach that uses a graph-based ‚Äúagent‚Äù to refine queries, filter out irrelevant chunks, and even do a Google Serper web search if local documents aren‚Äôt enough.
+   - A more advanced approach that uses a graph-based ìagentî to refine queries, filter out irrelevant chunks, and even do a Google Serper web search if local documents arenít enough.
 This is especially helpful if your PDF data is incomplete.

 8. **`main.py`**
    - The central script that you actually run in your terminal.
-You‚Äôll get a menu:
+Youíll get a menu:
      1. Start a Q&A pipeline (interactive).
      2. Run experiments that measure performance on a test set.
-   - If you pick Q&A, you‚Äôll get a short wizard for pipeline config, then you can type questions and see answers.
-If you pick experiments, it‚Äôll go through each config, generate answers for a set of test questions, and compute metrics.
+   - If you pick Q&A, youíll get a short wizard for pipeline config, then you can type questions and see answers.
+If you pick experiments, itíll go through each config, generate answers for a set of test questions, and compute metrics.

 9. **`data/`** (folder)
    - Put your PDF files here.
 On first run, the pipeline can chunk and index them in Pinecone so it can retrieve relevant text.